Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Abstract

 \section{Abstract}

 We analyse the momentum distribution of a three-dimensional Fermi gas in the mean-field scaling regime in a trial state that was recently proven to reproduce the Gell-Mann--Brueckner correlation energy for Coulomb potentials.
-For a class of potentials including the Coulomb potential we show that the momentum distribution is given by a step profile corrected by a random phase approximation contribution as predicted by Daniel and Vosko.
+For a class of potentials including the Coulomb potential we show that the momentum distribution is given by a step profile corrected by a random phase approximation contribution.
 Moreover, for potentials with summable Fourier transform we provide optimal error bounds for the deviation from the random phase approximation.
 This refines a recent analysis by two of the authors to the physically most relevant potentials and to momenta closer to the Fermi surface.
+The proof relies on a double bootstrap method, improved over the earlier analysis to estimate the momentum distribution both globally over all momenta and pointwise.
+We argue that a similar result can be expected to hold also for the ground state.

 Key words: random phase approximation, quantum liquids, bosonization

 {\textit{2020 Mathematics Subject Classification}: 81V74, 82D20, 81Q05.}